 - Covered in down and able to leave the nest soon after hatching.

 A depression on the ground, lined with grasses and down.
 Nest is located in tall grass or shrubs, often far from water.

 American Wigeon courtship displays include tail-wagging, head-turning, wing-flapping, and sudden jumps out of the water.Feeds on vegetation at and just below surface.
 Submerges head and tips tail up to reach plants under surface.

-There are conflicting reports on American Wigeon populations declined by 3.5 percent per year between 1966 and 2010, resulting in a cumulative decline of 79 percent, according to the North American Breeding Bird Survey.
+There are conflicting reports on American Wigeon populations.
+According to the North American Breeding Bird Survey, populations declined by 3.5 percent per year between 1966 and 2010, resulting in a cumulative decline of 79 percent.
 The 2014 State of the Birds listed them as a Common Bird in Steep Decline.
 However, federal waterfowl surveys show that despite rises and falls in population over the last 60 years, the overall population has remained stable, and since 2005 American Wigeon are on the rise, increasing by about 20 percent per year in 2013 and 2014.
 Populations declined by approximately 50 percent in the 1980s as a result of extended drought in prairie regions.
-Widely hunted in the United States in fall, subject to federal limits.
+They are widely hunted in the United States in fall, subject to federal limits.